msupply-foundation/conforma-docs/content/docs/Features/users.md

 * Reviewing and determining outcomes for submitted applications (for example, an internal user could be an evaluator who assesses medicine applications from pharmaceutical suppliers)
 * Managing complex work processes or 'workflows' in the system, which can require multiple steps and several users involved
-* Generating correspondence, for example approval certificates or amendment requests to an external user in relation to their application
+* Generating correspondence, for example approval certificates or amendment requests to an external user in response to their application
 * Storing notes and documents related to a workflow, such as meeting minutes, lab results or evaluation reports uploaded from outside Conforma
 * Tracking and managing the lifecycle of applications and products in the system, relevant for tasks such as renewals of licences as a regulator
 * Managing workloads for team members, tracking upcoming or overdue tasks, and managing databases of application by-products
 * Viewing data and customised reports from a centralised location.

-Below is an example of an internal users view of the status of applications received:
+Below is an example of an internal user's view of the status of applications received:

 ![Internal User view](/docs/about/demo/IntUser.png)

-Basic guidance on how to use Conforma as an internal user is available in the [Tutorials](https://docs.conforma.nz/docs/TutorialInternal/loginintuser/) section.
+Basic guidance on how to use Conforma as an internal user is available in the [Guidance](https://docs.conforma.nz/docs/TutorialInternal/loginintuser/) section.

 ## Admin user